tasket/wyng-backup/README.md

 (Although volumes can be verified piecemeal with the `wyng verify` command, it is not suited to verifying everything within an archive.)

-#### Security side note

-Authentication schemes in general can only verify the authenticity for an object at any point in time; they aren't well suited to telling us if that object (i.e. a backup archive) is the most recent update, and so they are vulnerable to rollback attacks that replace your current archive with an older version (in Wyng this is related to replay attacks, but not downgrade attacks).
-Wyng guards against such attacks by checking that the time encoded in your locally cached archive.ini isn't newer than the one on the destination/remote; Wyng also displays the last archive modification time whenever you access it.

 ### Tips & Caveats